Urgent Care Billing Services in Ohio

 Every OH payer has specific rules for urgent care claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Urgent Care Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Urgent Care Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial urgent care claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial urgent care claims.
 We know their OH specific fee schedules, prior authorization requirements for urgent care procedures, and their appeal timelines when claims are denied.
 Payers audit urgent care E/M levels heavily.
 Overcoding triggers audits, undercoding loses revenue.

-Ohio Medicaid routes urgent care patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes urgent care patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own urgent care authorization and billing rules that we manage.

-CGS Administrators processes Medicare urgent care claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around modifier 25 compliance to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare urgent care claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around modifier 25 compliance to prevent medical necessity denials.

 Denial Prevention for Ohio Urgent Care